Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

-A longer thrombin time can mean low fibrinogen, high fibrinogen, or fibrinogen that's not working properly.
+A longer thrombin time can mean low fibrinogen, high fibrinogen, or fibrinogen that's not working normally.
 It can also be because of medicines that affect blood clotting, such as heparin, argatroban, hirudin, or hirulog.

 How is this test done?